spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 ## Next Steps

 Awesome!
-We have just started our pokemon journey (without writing a single line of backend code).
+We have just started our Pokemon journey _without writing a single line of backend code_.
 The journey ahead is surely going to be super exciting!

 The next step is to dive into the various Space Cloud features: